 How to Make it Happen

-Don’t forget the social aspect of social media – give your followers insights, behind-the-scenes looks, edge-of-your-seat announcements (before anyone else gets them) or fun quizzes that they can share with friends.
+Don’t forget the social aspect of social media – give your followers insights, behind-the-scenes looks, edge-of-your-seat announcements (before anyone else gets them) or fun quizzes that they can share with friends on their social networks.

 A behind-the-scenes shot of Downton Abbey on Pinterest

 Go where your users are most likely to interact with your brand – for years, Doritos and the Super Bowl have been as close as peanut butter and jelly.
 Traditionally, Doritos’ Super Bowl ad would direct users to vote on a micro-site.
 But, once they switched to Facebook, they surpassed almost all of their previous records.
-Users were able to vote for their favorites, with the top video winning a million dollars and being played during the Super Bowl.Social Media Examiner, Dunkin Donuts held a contest, encouraging customers to tell a story about how Dunkin Donuts fit into their everyday lives.
+Users were able to vote for their favorites on the social channel very easily, with the top video winning a million dollars and being played during the Super Bowl.Social Media Examiner, Dunkin Donuts held a contest, encouraging customers to tell a story about how Dunkin Donuts fit into their everyday lives.
 The catch: since the contest was on Twitter, the story had to be 140 characters or less, nine of those using the hashtag #mydunkin.
 Users were then asked to appear in commercials featuring their stories and the winners were shared on YouTube and other social networks, prompting another call for entries.
+This is the ultimate social proof through creative social media engagement.
 What Dunkin Donuts has created here is the kind of customer-centric viral cycle that people actively want to participate in and be a part of.

 Dunkin Donuts shared user-crafted coffee stories, submitted through Twitter